 A discovery with pontenciais clinical implications, Dieffenbach noted, is that the human leukocyte antigen (HLA) genes that regulate the acquired immune response, were hypomethylated in HIV-infected men.

-caused by HIV infection, in turn, may be associated with early onset of unrelated diseases with AIDS, such as cardiovascular disease and cognitive impairment in HIV positive patients, Fox said.
-He noted that this finding supports their overall conclusion that the advanced biological aging predicts increased morbidity and mortality.
+"The direction this points us is that other diseases are associated with [HLA] hypomethylation?"
+Dieffenbach commented.
+Researchers also found that hypomethylation is associated with HIV status and may be related to infection control and subsequent inflammation.
+Inflammation caused by HIV infection, in turn, may be associated with the early onset of non-AIDS-related diseases such as cardiovascular disease and cognitive impairment in HIV-positive patients, Fox explained.
+He noted that this finding supports his overall conclusion that advanced biological aging predicts increased morbidity and mortality.

 Another interesting question that the study raises, Dieffenbach said, is whether the accelerated aging can be alleviated in people with HIV infection or if it is permanent.